davidbmaier/totd-bot/README.md

 The bot is written in Node.js - so you'll need to install [Node](https://nodejs.org/en/), which automatically comes with NPM, the default package manager.

 To run it, just run an `npm i` and an `npm start`.
 Make sure you've added a `.env` file (see the template for the format).

+- `DISCORD_TOKEN` is the Discord bot's auth token (see any tutorial for more info).
-I suggest not using your main UPlay/Ubisoft Connect account - it doesn't have to own the game, so you can just create a new one for this bot.
+- `USER_LOGIN` is your UPlay/Ubisoft Connect credentials - I suggest not using your main account.
+It doesn't have to own the game, so you can just create a new one for this bot.
+- `DEPLOY_MODE` should only be `prod` if it's supposed to be live.
+Everything else is interpreted as a development mode (which means that all commands will be prefixed with `dev` - e.g. `!devtotd today`).
+- `REDIS_URL` is a Redis database - it's required for the scheduled messages.
+- `ADMIN_TAG` is the Discord tag of the bot admin - mainly used for undocumented debug commands that only they should be allowed to run.

 Every commit on `main` triggers an update to the live version of the bot running on a Heroku dyno.

 ## Planned Features/TODOs 📋

 - Find better voting emojis - the current ones are just screenshots from TMNF.
-- Add a short info message when joining a new server.
+- Add a short info message when joining a new server (if there's a reliable way to find the "main" channel).
+- Cache TOTD data once per day.
 - More data (currently uses TM and TMX when available) - there's probably more interesting metadata the bot could display.
   - How many TOTDs did the author have before?
   - Current WR (but I guess that's not very useful when it gets TOTD)